kobisanv/CHIPATEPLUSDL-KOBZ/README.md

 ## Introduction

-This project is a simple CHIP-8 emulator written in C. The emulator is designed to run CHIP-8 programs, which are interpreted programming language originally used on the COSMAC VIP and Telmac 1800 8-bit microcomputers.
+This project is a simple CHIP-8 emulator written in C++.
+The emulator is designed to run CHIP-8 programs, which are interpreted programming language originally used on the COSMAC VIP and Telmac 1800 8-bit microcomputers.

 ## Features